No one wants to get sick on vacation. But if it happens, Disney has a plan to help those in medical need, no matter the extent of injury or illness!

 AdventHealth Walk-In Urgent Care Centers are open daily from 8:00 AM to midnight.

 KtP also highly recommends Celebration Hospital as it is close to the parks and offers excellent care!

 Complimentary transportation is available, and many insurance plans are accepted.
+In certain instances, guests can receive medical attention in their room.
 Call (407) 934-2273 for more info.

 We always get band-aids and moleskin during our Disney visits, and receive prompt, courteous care.
 What are your experiences visiting Disney’s first aid, resort services or urgent care?
 Is this something you will consider using in future trips?